multilayer-io/babbab/README.md

 ### In other words - Why `babbab` is awesome

-- Get 4 numbers in, get a statistically valid statement you can repeat to your manager and a plot you can understand.
+- Get 4 numbers in, get a statistically valid statement that you can repeat to your manager verbatim, and a plot you can understand.
 - Get 4 numbers in + some labels, and you will get the above *and* a plot you can share *and* a statement you can C&P in the company chat.
 - Add a bit more work, and you have your own custom built AB testing dashboard/tool.